How To Manage Cookies in Your Opera Browser

 How to block cookies

-If you're looking to avoid third-party tracking altogether, you can use an ad blocker.
+If you want to avoid third-party tracking, you can use an ad blocker.
 We recommend the following ad and tracker blockers that are compatible with Opera:

 How to see the cookies stored by sites in Opera

 If you wonder what specific websites have stored cookies while you’re online, you can go to your settings and view each cookie’s details.
-You may be surprised to know how many cookies have a trail of all the sites you’ve visited.
+You may be surprised to know how many cookies have a trail of all your visited sites.

 Some cookie types, like _cfdruid, collect your IP address.
 Some websites use these to keep malicious visitors at bay.
 Similarly, the _ga cookie stores information to show if you’re a returning user to the site.

-1. Scroll down and click on “ See all cookies and site data.”
+2. Scroll down and click on See all cookies and site data.

 You can also individually delete cookies and leave any that could give you a better browsing experience.

-3. When you click on the specific cookie you want to see details for, a list will populate.
-Here, you’ll be able to see when the cookie was created and other details like when it expires.
+4. A list will populate when you click on the specific cookie for which you want to see details.
+Here, you’ll see when the cookie was created and other details like when it expires.

 Opera lets you view cookie details, including when it was created and when it expires.